 j) If a club cannot fulfil both fixtures, the 1st XI fixture must be played and the 2nd XI fixture forfeited.
 The match points will be awarded to the 2nd XI opposition, as per the League rules.

 5. WEATHER CONDITIONS

-a) Rain interrupted matches must be at least 50 overs duration.
-A match cannot commence if less than 50 overs are available to be played, based on a deduction of 2 overs for each six minutes play lost before the match has commenced.
+- For WIN/LOSE/DRAW matches, rain interrupted matches must be at least 50 overs duration.
+A match cannot commence if less than 50 overs are available to be played, based on a deduction of 2 overs for each seven minutes play lost before the match has commenced.

-b) The umpires shall decide whether the conditions are suitable for the match to commence.
+- The two captains shall decide whether the conditions are suitable for the match to commence and, if they cannot agree, the umpires shall decide.
 If the umpires cannot agree between themselves, play shall not start.
 After play has commenced, the umpires shall be the sole judges as to the fitness of the ground, weather and light for the continuation or resumption of play.
+However, if both captains wish to continue or to resume play in the prevailing conditions, their wishes shall be met.
 Umpires have the ultimate responsibility for the safety of players and in cases where captains cannot reach agreement, the umpires ruling is final.

-c) Where weather or light interferes with play, overs shall be immediately lost at the rate of 20 overs per hour or 2 overs for each full 6 minutes lost.
+- Where weather or light interferes with play, overs shall be immediately lost at the rate of 2 overs for each full 7 minutes lost.

 6. OTHER MATTERS